Dear Members of the Class of 2019,

 If you would like to receive your CeDiploma in addition to your paper diploma:

 - Log on to your SIS Student Center now to reserve your CeDiploma and provide an alternate email address for notifications.
-This ensures that you will receive your notification at more than one email address.

 - Once you download your CeDiploma, you can forward it as a PDF to anyone.
 When you open the CeDiploma, you’ll see a 12-digit combination of letters and numbers in the upper left-hand corner of the document.
 This is the certification code (the CeDiD).

 - If you send someone your CeDiD and the UREG web address, they can use that information to verify your degree from UVA.
 You can include this information on your resume, on job applications, etc.

 Again, all of us in UREG wish you great success and happiness.
 Congratulations!

 Laura F. Hawthorne

 Associate Vice Provost and University Registrar

 University of Virginia